jaxball/interactive-classification/README.md

+This is the forked repository for the accepted [CVPR 2018][cvpr18] Demo: **Interactive Classification for Deep Learning Interpretation**.
+As one of its original developers I'll be pushing experimental features and refinements here geared towards Computer Vision research.
+___

 # Interactive Classification for Deep Learning Interpretation

 We have designed and developed an interactive system that allows users to experiment with deep learning image classifiers and explore their robustness and sensitivity.